Dynamic Discount Value Builder

 Use case

-And Two or more relations can be logically joined using the logical operator AND.
-Both relations must be true for the complex expression to be true.
+And Two or more components can be logically joined using the logical operator AND.

 IF(CUSTOMER_METADATA("number_of_store_visits") > 10 AND ORDER_METADATA("day_of_week") = 5;20;3)

-Or Two or more relations can be logically joined using the logical operator OR.
-If either relation is true, the complex expression is true.
-Give customer 20% off every time they make a purchase after their 10 th store visit OR the customer makes a purchase on a Friday; otherwise the customer receives a standard 3% discount.
+Give a customer 20% off every time they make a purchase after their 10 th store visit OR the customer makes a purchase on a Friday.
+Otherwise, the customer receives a standard 3% discount.

 IF(CUSTOMER_METADATA("number_of_store_visits") > 10 OR ORDER_METADATA("day_of_week") = 5;20;3)